Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 _ E _ _ N _ _ _ _ Y

-Humans would struggle to guess the word from these clues.
-But AI and machine learning can analyze large datasets and predict the missing letters accurately — that’s how SelfDecode does genetic imputation at scale.
+Humans would struggle to predict the word from these limited clues.
+But AI and machine learning can analyze large datasets and predict the missing letters accurately — that's how SelfDecode performs genetic imputation at scale.

 How Accurate Is Genetic Imputation?